One of my favorite winter destinations in the United States is Key West, Florida, the last island in the Florida Keys.

 On the way back to port, enjoy cold alcoholic and non-alcoholic beverages in the warm, winter sun.

-Waterfront Brewing Company
+12. Waterfront Brewing Company

-The Waterfront Brewery has one of the best ranges of beers on the island with rotating taps highlighting various limited release beers along with some of their core line.
+The Waterfront Brewery has one of the best ranges of beers on the island with rotating taps highlighting various limited-release beers along with some of their core line.

 The harbor-side brewery is a great place to sit before the Lighted Boat Parade or to simply watch the sunset that day.

 Tours of the brewery are available and you will get to try a range of beers that are in production and learn all about the brewing process.

 They also have a great range of core beers that they have spent time perfecting, along with a great selection of food.

 Key West Tours Mentioned